jacobwilliams/fortran_function_parser/README.md

 compiling the set of function strings into byte code, which is interpreted efficiently for the various variable values.

+This code is a modernized version of [fparser](http://fparser.sourceforge.net) (v1.1), a Fortran 95 function parser (v1.1) by [Roland Schmehl](roland.schmehl@alumni.uni-karlsruhe.de).
+The function parser concept is based on a C++ class library written by Juha Nieminen <warp@iki.fi> available from [here](http://warp.povusers.org/FunctionParser/).
+The original code has been updated to Fortran 2008 by Jacob Williams.
+Development continues on [GitHub](https://github.com/jacobwilliams/fortran_function_parser).

 ### Building

 The library can be built with the [Fortran Package Manager](https://github.com/fortran-lang/fpm) using the provided `fpm.toml` file like so: